zbennett10/zbennett10.github.io/index.md

     }
 }
-//never make an assumption regarding order when writing middleware - almost always use dispatch when creating a new action
+//never make an assumption regarding order when writing middleware
+//almost always use dispatch when creating a new action
 ```
 ---